How to Start With Flipping

 Buying is Just as Important as Selling

 A common thing that we don’t talk about a lot is ‘buying’.
-A flip is made out of 2 parts and that is ‘buying’ and ‘selling’.
+A flip is made out of 2 parts: ‘ buying’ and ‘selling’.
 If the buy is, then you lost 50% of the game.
-It’s so important to do your research or have the knowledge before you’re gonna make a purchase.
+It’s so important to do your research or know before you’re going to make a purchase.

 - Can I sell it in a decent period?

-- What is the price of the next item when I buy it?
+- What is the price of the following item when I buy it?

 - How many are there posted?